 Thanks to political and clinical vision and leadership in the 1960’s, Ireland was at the forefront of PKU, through pioneering newborn screening and dietary intervention.
 This helped avoid some of the most severe complications for people with PKU, whilst also dramatically lowering the costs of long term care and medical complications.

 However, Ireland now trails behind all developed country’s healthcare systems in terms of modern standards of care for people with PKU.
 It is now recognised in the international PKU research community that dietary intervention alone is inadequate.
-Despite enormous effort by people with PKU, their families, carers and clinicians, it is documented that most people (70%) with PKU fail to adequately adhere and cope with the gruelling restrictions, resulting in dramatically reduced quality of life, as well as inadequate control of their PHE levels, leading the long term brain damage.
-Indeed, the highly restricted diet itself is associated with additional long term complications such as osteoporosis, diabetes, renal disease, as well as neurocognitive effects such as depression, anxiety, poor concentration, mood swings, agitation etc.
+Despite enormous effort by people with PKU, their families, carers and clinicians, it is documented that most people (70%) with PKU fail to adequately adhere and cope with the gruelling restrictions, resulting in dramatically reduced quality of life, as well as inadequate control of their PHE levels, leading the long-term brain damage.
+Indeed, the highly restricted diet itself is associated with additional long-term complications such as osteoporosis, diabetes, renal disease, as well as neurocognitive effects such as depression, anxiety, poor concentration, mood swings, agitation etc.

 The NCPE recently concluded its 2nd Pharmacoeconomic evaluation of Kuvan and has considered it not to be cost effective, at the original price submitted.
 We understand that the report now goes to the HSE for assessment and price negotiations with the manufacturer.
 I urge you to intervene as a matter of urgency to ensure access to Kuvan for Irish patients.